o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/ragdoll/ragdoll-physics-setup.md

 ## Step 2: Add Ragdoll Colliders

 The ragdoll automatically suppresses collisions between joints that are adjacent in the skeleton.
 This means that adjacent colliders can overlap, but a pair of colliders that are not adjacent should not intersect.
 If the pair of colliders intersects, they'll collide when the ragdoll is simulated.
+This leads to unstable behaviour, because the colliding bodies are trying to separate, while the joints are trying to keep them together.

 In the following example, the collider for the second spine joint (highlighted) can intersect with the first or third spine joint.
 The first and third spine joints, however, should not intersect.

 ![Example that shows how the collider for the second spine joint intersects with the first or third spine joint](/images/user-guide/actor-animation/ragdoll-collider-spine-joints-example.png)

+If two joints which are not adjacent in the hierarchy have overlapping colliders, the colliders will be rendered in red.
+To resolve the overlap, you can resize the colliders or set the collision filters on them so that they do not collide with each other.

 **To add a ragdoll collider**